devlaam/Leucine/README.md

 ## Future
 This library will be a replacement for my other projects that use Akka at the moment.
-But Leucine will not try to copy all of Akka or follow its conventions.
+But Leucine will not try to copy Akka or follow its conventions.
 Changes in the design may still happen, at least until release 1.0 is reached.
 The features I need myself are incorporated by now and i successfully migrated a proprietary project of ~8600 lines of code from AkkaJS to Leucine.
 So this project might actually be of some use.
 From now on, i will focus on bug squashing (if needed), code improvement and incidental adding of features.
 So activity on this project may decrease because i